MexicanSocietyUoB/Seminars/_posts/2017-12-07-cristina-villanueva.md

 ---

-Cristina Villanueva, a recently graduated PhD in Pure Mathematics, is going to speak about "Counting to infinity and more in 20 minutes (ish)."
+Cristina Villanueva, a recently graduated PhD in Pure Mathematics, is going to speak about "Counting to infinity and more in 20 minutes (ish)".

 Her presentation is available [here](https://github.com/MexicanSocietyUoB/seminars/blob/master/assets/slides/~/slides.pdf)